bytedance/g3/doc/dev-setup.md

 ### rpm

-For all *rhel* based distributions:
+For all *RHEL* based distributions:

 ```text
 rpmdevtools